-After this article, a friend of mine asked about what I thought the Top Ten List of traits for mental toughness would be.
+After this article, a friend of mine asked about what I thought the top 10 list of traits for mental toughness would be.
 After some thought and discussions with some successful, mentally tough people, we came up with this.

-Here is a top ten list of common denominators in many people I know who have accomplished great things in their lives and continue to keep moving onto bigger and greater goals:
+Here is a top 10 list of common denominators in many people I know who have accomplished great things in their lives and continue to keep moving onto bigger and greater goals:

-Daily Persistence / Focus – Never Stop!
-Do what you have to do every day even when you are tired, feel lazy, etc. It does not matter if it is physical training, studying for a test, working to a deadline, or just getting out of bed every day with a positive attitude – do it no matter what.
-Make MOVING a habit.
+Daily persistence and focus -- never stop: Do what you have to do every day, even when you are tired, feel lazy, etc. It does not matter if it is physical training, studying for a test, working toward a deadline or just getting out of bed every day with a positive attitude, do it, no matter what.
+Make moving a habit.
 You may find all you needed was a good meal and hydration to give you the energy required to stay focused and finish or start a new task.

 No one becomes mentally tough overnight.
 It takes a lifetime.
 Some of the toughest people I have met in my life know they have some level of toughness, but still say they have to work at it every day.
 In the Navy SEAL Creed, there is a line that says, "I have to earn it (the trident) every day."

 Stay motivated: Why do you put yourself through painful training, long hours working or studying?
 You have to answer this question, not me.
 It is no one's job to motivate you; it is all self-motivation that keeps you moving.
 Have goals that you see each day getting closer and closer one step at a time into fruition.
 Prepare mentally for the weeks, months or even years required to get to where you want to be one day.